emjinn/emjinn/README.md

 I'm an undergraduate student at [UC San Diego](https://www.ucsd.edu/), pursuing my studies in Computer Science and Business Economics.

-Currently, I'm interning at[Microsoft](https://www.microsoft.com/) in Redmond, Washington on the Layout & Display team for Microsoft Word.
+Currently, I'm interning at [Microsoft](https://www.microsoft.com/) in Redmond, Washington on the Layout & Display team for Microsoft Word.

 When I'm not sunbathing at the beach in sunny San Diego, you can probably find me...